 Spills should be neutralised and cleaned up immediately.
 A solution of calcium carbonate (20% in water) and calcium carbonate chips must be available and used in amounts sufficient to neutralise the acid in the spill area.
 Alternatively, slow addition of sodium bicarbonate, sodium/calcium hydroxide or sodium/calcium carbonate solid may be used to neutralise spills or unwanted HF solutions to a pH of 7.

 8. First aid for HF exposure

 Those administering first aid need to be protected from exposure to HF by wearing the appropriate PPE as recommended in the risk assessment.
 Seek urgent medical assistance and continue first aid measures until medical assistance arrives.
-In all cases, a copy of the MSDS must accompany the patient to hospital.
+In all cases, a copy of the safety data sheet (SDS) must accompany the casualty to hospital.

 - Call ambulance on 000, then

 - Call security on 333.